DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

 [^4]: Richard Rogers, *Digital Methods*, Cambridge: MIT Press, 2013.

 [^5]: Felix Stalder and Christine Mayer, ‘The Second Index.
 Search
-    Engines, Personalization and Surveillance’, in: Konrad Becker and Felix Stalder (eds) *Deep Search: The Politics of Search Beyond Google,* Vienna: Studienverlag, 2009.
+    Engines, Personalization and Surveillance’, in Konrad Becker and Felix Stalder (eds) *Deep Search: The Politics of Search Beyond Google*, Innsbruck: Studienverlag, 2009.

 [^6]: Lucas Introna and Helen Nissenbaum, ‘Shaping the Web: Why the
     Politics of Search Engines Matters’, *The Information Society*16.3 (2000): 169-180.

-[^7]: Martin Feuz, Matthew Fuller and Felix Stalder ‘Personal Web
+[^7]: Martin Feuz, Matthew Fuller and Felix Stalder, ‘Personal Web
     Searching in the Age of Semantic Capitalism: Diagnosing the Mechanisms of Personalisation’, *First Monday* 16.2 (2011).